European shares fall on Paris incident, North Korea worries

 "On a longer term view you're now starting to see a break with the history of constant earnings downgrades," he added.

-The healthcare sector declined just 0.3 percent thanks to strong gains from the world's top maker of diabetes drugs, Novo Nordisk (NOVOb.CO), up 7.9 percent after beating second-quarter profit forecasts.

-Scout24 (G24n.DE) also jumped 4.7 percent to a seven-month high after the German online classifieds company said it had won back customers in the second quarter.
+Scout24 was a stand-out performer, jumping 6.6 percent to a seven-month high after the German online classifieds company said it had won back customers in the second quarter.
 Its shares had fallen sharply after a broker downgrade last week.

+The healthcare sector outperformed thanks to strong gains from the world's top maker of diabetes drugs, Novo Nordisk, up 3.9 percent after beating second-quarter profit forecasts.

+Dutch oil firm SBM Offshore gained 4.7 percent, on track for its best day in more than a year, after its first-half results beat expectations with higher investments in deep sea projects.